jubs12/mt-dnn_port/README.md

 ### Training
  - Assin

-Larges files are available to download.
+Large files are available to download.

 ### Embeddings